smeghammer/hellbreach/hellbreach_notes.md

 OK.

 MAP18 - need to ensure the teleporters DO NOT close if the button is not pressed!
 Or, prevent return if button not pressed.
 Currently, if you return without pressing a switch, the tele still closes.
 Could I trigger the gate from the switch script instead?

+66, 70, 74, 65,69, 73, 64, 68

+1, 2, 0, 4, 5, 6, 7, 8, 9, 10, 11

+ - Allow escape from broken pit?
+ - make it so I can always get the blue key?
+ - if secret area done, kill monsters in level 18 equivalent area?
+ - add code to allow the player to navigate under the cence in the broken pit?